The Basics of Designing a Course Unit

 Find out here how to ensure valid, reliable and transparent assessments.
 Would you like to know more about the do’s and don’ts are of Ghent University’s Assessment Practice?

-Basic 9 Give Constructive Feedback
+Basic Principle No. 9 - Give Constructive Feedback

 Giving feedback is a crucial element in students’ learning process.
 It allows them to gain insight into their progress and to learn to critically consider their own achievements.
 Avoid giving feedback only at the end of an assignment or after the exams.
 It is considered a good practice to give interim feedback wherever possible.
 Interim information gives students more insight into the assignment goals and gives them the opportunity to make adjustments in order to perform better.